DeadCarl/Abiogenesis/_AB13 Rulebook/Chapter 5 - Combat/Weapons.md

 if the pen equals or exceeds the armor, the round penetrates

 if the pen is below the armor by a factor of less than 10, roll 1d10 and add to pen. if pen equals or exceeds armor, the round penetrates.
+If the Penetration value is below this value, penetration fails.

 ~~add margin of success to pen value~~